epogrebnyak/homepage/content/en/project/haskell/index.md

 # Project title.
 title = "Introduction to Haskell"

-draft = true

 # Date this page was created.
 date = 2018-10-03T00:00:00

 # Project summary to display on homepage.
-summary = "Curated Haskell classes by Yuras Shumovich."
+summary = "Curated Haskell classes taught by Yuras Shumovich."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`